 Special help for servicemembers

-Members of the military (such as members of the Marines, Army, Navy, Air Force, and Coast Guard) have an additional option available to them — active duty alerts, which give service members protection while they are on active duty.
-Active duty alerts last for 12 months.
+Members of the military – such as members of the Marines, Army, Navy, Air Force, and Coast Guard – have an additional option available to them: active duty alerts, which give service members protection while they are on active duty and assigned to service away from their usual duty station.
+These alerts last for 12 months.

 When you place an active duty alert on your credit report, creditors must take reasonable steps to make sure the person making the request is actually you before opening an account, issuing an additional credit card on an existing account, or increasing the credit limit on your existing account.
 Your name will also be removed for two years from the nationwide credit reporting companies' pre-screen marketing lists for credit offers and insurance.

 Blocking or removing fraudulent information from your consumer report

 If you’ve been a victim of identity theft, you can also get credit reporting companies to remove fraudulent information and debts from your credit report, which is called blocking.
 To do this, you must send the credit reporting companies: